 I have absolutely no idea.
 I don't even know what’s going on right now.
 The thing about creative mode is that it’s atemporal.
 Current music gets no precedence over old music in terms of visibility and accessibility.
 Which is the biggest obstacle for getting something new going.

 Audio animation is trickier to predict.
 The difficulty is that a lot of the initial modernist audio animators were inspired by the sounds of the world around them.
-In particular, by the new sounds of modern war.
+In particular, by the unprecedented sounds of modern war.
 Luigi Russolo said that the “strangest and most powerful noises are gathered together” there.
 For people like Stockhausen and Xenakis the soundscapes of WWII likewise registered on an aesthetic level.
 Most producers of weird electronic music in 2024 have never even thought about going outside, let alone heard any sounds that didn’t come from their computer.
 Vektroid, I imagine, lives with nothing but a bed and a computer in some kind of Mary’s Room-esque sensory deprivation chamber deep inside a lab.

 Obviously that's a glib way of putting it, but I do think it’s fair to say that a lot of people, certainly the people exploring music in the same way I am, spend a lot of their lives in what you might call dematerialized acoustic space.
 So the question is, how does this affect audio animation?
 Will this impoverish the canon or lend it new inspiration?
 I can think of a few strategies for creating a distinctly internet era audio animation.

 One would be to draw on the unique sonic properties of these conditions.
 For example, I remember being quite struck during quarantine by some of the weird feedback effects you’d get on video calls with a lot of people.
 For a while my extended family got in the habit of having big Zoom gatherings every few weeks, and there would always be moments of auditory chaos.
 There could be people in one channel talking amongst themselves while people in two different channels were talking to each other, someone in the background of another unmuted channel using a blender, and so on.
 This mess of distorted sound that made the idea of new technology being frictionless and characterless seem absurd.
 Francois Bayle apparently premiered a new work recently called Zoom! that has something to do with "overlapping spaces".
-So some people noticed these weird soundscapes.
+So some people noticed these weird internet soundscapes.
 Although music by a nonagenarian is unlikely to set any major trends.

 Another source of new audio animation could be what Kieran Press-Blissblogger termed shitpost modernism.
 Memes at their best are the closest thing we have to an avant garde.
 A few years ago I put together a sort of meme megamix that's now actually regarded as quite seminal, called Pathways of Vernacular Morphology: A Retrospective of Independent Acousmatic Composition 2012-2019 that highlighted a few exemplary works of shitpost modernism.